kadimetla/doc-adk-training/training/module23-artifacts/lab.md

 1.  **Extract Text:** Takes a source document name and saves its cleaned text as an artifact.
 2.  **Summarize:** Reads the extracted text artifact and saves a summary as a new artifact.
+3.  **Generate Chart (New!):** Creates a visual representation (simulated binary image) of the document stats.
-3.  **Report:** Reads all previously generated artifacts and compiles them into a final report artifact.
+4.  **Report:** Reads all previously generated artifacts and compiles them into a final report artifact.

 ### Step 1: Create the Agent Project